 Currently the Group’s research includes studies of changes to suburban environments, methods of development control, techniques for evaluating satisfaction with the built environment, the influence of individual residents and property ownership on the urban landscape, medieval urban landscapes, urban fringe belts and theories of residential development and change.

 The Group plays a major role in co-ordinating international research, in conjunction with The International Seminar on Urban Form (ISUF).
 Sponsors of the Group's research include the NERC, the ESRC, the Leverhulme Trust, the British Academy and the Sasakawa Foundation.

 Research Review of 2020

-The Group’s work has continued to have an international emphasis.
+The international emphasis of the Group’s work has continued.
 Most research was undertaken in Europe, Eastern Asia and Australasia, much of it entailing collaboration with members of the Group based overseas.
 Prominent topics of investigation were fringe belts, morphological regions, building types, the typological process, morphological periods, and the role of agents and agency in the urban landscape.
 The application of urban morphological research in planning practice included urban landscape management, heritage conservation, and the detailed design of residential areas.
-Contributions were made by several members of the Group to a book on the historico-geographical approach to urban morphology which drew on experience gained over many years.
+Contributions were made by several members of the Group to a book on morphological research in planning, urban design and architecture.

 Research and practice